PantalaLabs/BionicGlove/README.md

 Every mobile equipment has power coupled to the body of the device and firmly attached.
 Sometimes even inside the device itself.

 For the Bionic Glove, there are two possibilities
-1. using batteries and packs that must be firmly attached to the users´s arm;
+1. using batteries, power packs or a VDC adapters (5v to 8V - never exceeds this range).
+Batteries and Power Packs must be firmly attached to the users´s arm.
+I stongly advise use this method.
+To VDC adapter, zip tie the chord to a Bionic Glove corner as shown below.
-2. USB power which is very convenient when you are close to the power supply.
+2. USB power.
 In this case, I strongly advise using a zip tie to hold the first turn of the wire, preventing it from creating slack in the USB connector with constant use.

 ![ziptie](/pictures/ziptie.jpg)